-- 37% of the Directors are from an ethnically diverse background; - 29% of Directors have international business experience; - there is a good mix of tenure on the Board with 14% of the Directors having less than 3 years' tenure on the Board, 43% having 3-6 years' tenure, 14% having 6-9 years' tenure and 29% having been a Director of Aveo for more than 9 years; - 28.5% of Aveo Directors are aged 40-49; 43% are aged 50-59 and 28.5% are aged 60-69; and - The executive and professional experiences of the Aveo Directors are varied, with a mix of financial, accounting, healthcare and legal backgrounds.
+- 37% of the Directors are from an ethnically diverse background; - 29% of Directors have international business experience; - there is a good mix of tenure on the Board with 14% of the Directors having less than three years' tenure on the Board, 43% having three to six years' tenure, 14% having six to nine years' tenure and 29% having been a Director of Aveo for more than nine years; - 28.5% of Aveo Directors are aged 40-49; 43% are aged 50-59 and 28.5% are aged 60-69; and - the executive and professional experiences of the Aveo Directors are varied, with a mix of financial, accounting, healthcare and legal backgrounds.

 At this stage, the Board has not identified any gaps in the collective skills and experience on the Board.
 However, as the strategy for the Group evolves, the Board will annually review the skills and experience required.
-The Board has identified that it will be seeking to improve its diversity through the recruitment of a female director at the next available opportunity.
+The Board has identified that it will be seeking to improve its diversity through the recruitment of a female Director at the next available opportunity.